GKiarie/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ##3.
 I do not fear computers.
 I fear the lack of them
 function that prints a string, followed by a new line, to stdout

+##4.
+I can only go one way.
+I've not got a reverse gear
+function that prints a string, in reverse, followed by a new line.